BenLangmead/bowtie/MANUAL.markdown

 ---------------

-With the [`-k`], [`-a`], [`-m`], [`-M`], [`--best`] and [`--strata`] options, the user can flexibily select which alignments are reported.
+With the [`-k`], [`-a`], [`-m`], [`-M`], [`--best`] and [`--strata`] options, the user can flexibly select which alignments are reported.
 Below we demonstrate a few ways in which these options can be combined.
 All examples are using the `e_coli` index packaged with Bowtie.
 The [`--suppress`] option is used to keep the output concise and some